KB4ptiste/nocturne-nexus/README.md

 - `vscode/` is the VS Code theme implementation that consumes those tokens.

 ---

 ## Design System

-Nocturne uses a role-based design system.
+Nocturne Nexus uses a role-based design system.
 Colors are assigned to **roles**, not to arbitrary elements.

 Read: `docs/nocturne-design-system.md`